seijiotsu/scenario-svs-217b/README.md

    2. However, only select 30 prefixes in total.

 Note: fragmentation is orthogonal to how the subset of states are selected.
 Fragmentation only operate on the result of the prefix selection.

+## Generate Experiments

+Here we have a gen_exp.py file to generate a set of experiments.
+I used python3.8 when writing this file.
+Inside the gen_exp.py, you can set up various parameters like drop_rate, topN, and etc. But methods need to be manually configured or hard-coded into this gen again.
+Let me know if you want to add new methods.
+Currently it supports three methods:

+You can also set the parallel level by setting the PERGROUP parameter in the gen_exp.py.

+1) Baseline (without frag)

+2) Baseline (frag) //Send multiple sync-interest fragmented by MTU

+3) Random (frag)  //Send ONE sync-interest based on mtu

+4) Mix (rand + recent) (frag) //Send ONE sync-interest based on mtu, recent can be tuned inside gen_exp.py

+Run the configured gen_exp.py and you will get a shell script.
+In which it will run waf and create a log folders, in which the log flies will be named by the parameters for each experiment